by Eric Doumerc | 5, Feb 2024

-This book can be seen as a modest tribute to a great band, but there is another motive which is linked to my work as an academic specialising in Caribbean cultures.
-My own field as a researcher is the link between Caribbean poetry, Caribbean music and the Caribbean...
+The Life and Times of Joseph Hill and Culture (APS Books,2019) This book can be seen as a modest tribute to a great band, but there is another motive which is linked to my work as an academic specialising in Caribbean cultures.
+My own field as a researcher is the link...

 by Eric Doumerc | 6, Jul 2022